What is OCR invoice processing in accounts payable?

 The true value of OCR lies in its ability to transform time-consuming AP tasks into seamless, automated workflows that drive impact.
 The main advantages of OCR in AP include:

-- Reduced manual data entry: OCR eliminates tedious tasks, freeing teams to focus on strategic work
+- Time savings and reduced manual data entry: OCR eliminates tedious data entry tasks, freeing teams to focus on more strategic work

-- Error reduction: Automated validation minimizes the risk of human error
+- Fewer errors and improved data accuracy: Automated validation minimizes the risk of human error and ensures accurate and consistent records

-- Scalability: Handles a high volume of invoices without additional resources
+- Scalability for high invoice volumes: OCR can handle a high volume of invoices without the need for additional resources

 Case study: How Ramp’s OCR transformed AP at The Second City